Canoeing Across Scotland Week 1

 Monday 14th - Friday 18th May 2018

-Sorry this adventure is now fully booked but if you'd like to be put on the waiting list, please enter your email below and we'll let you know if a space becomes available.
+Sorry, this adventure is now fully booked!
+You can join the waiting list below and be automatically notified if a space becomes available.

 This fantastic 96km (60 mile) coast to coast journey takes you through the heart of the Scottish Highlands.
 Starting in the west at Fort William, you'll follow the Caledonian Canal east to Inverness crossing Loch Lochy, Loch Oich and the world famous Loch Ness.